1 cubic foot; (1 records carton) Collection ID: IULC014

 5.4 cubic feet (6 boxes) Collection ID: C341

 The Indiana University chapter of the Young Women's Christian Association (YWCA) was founded in 1886 by Mrs. Jenny Bryan, sister to future IU president William Lowe Bryan.
 Open to all interested women in the Bloomington community, the YWCA aimed to encourage the personal development, religious growth, social sensitivity, and civic responsibility of its members.
 It sought to provide leadership training in the many areas of life and to provide volunteer leaders for community service in Monroe County.
-This collection consists of various publications, administrative material and financial records created by the organization from 1929 through 1973.
+This collection consists of various publications, administrative material, financial records, and scrapbooks created by the organization from 1903 through 1973.

 6 cubic feet (15 boxes) Collection ID: C330